 Moreover, the Bible says that the last days will be the most difficult time in all history (Matthew 24:21, Daniel 12:1).

-This is sobering, but as followers of Jesus Christ, we also know that God is in control
+But as followers of Jesus Christ, we also know that God is in control,

 and every detail of the end times is in His sovereign hands.